top of page

 Driving under the influence is a serious offense in any state, but Oregon DUI penalties are some of the strictest in the nation.
 From fines and license suspensions to jail time and ignition interlock requirements, the penalties can significantly impact your life.
 In this post, we’ll explain what you can expect from a DUI conviction in Oregon and how it could affect everything from your driving privileges to your criminal record.

 If you’re facing DUI charges, you need an experienced DUI attorney to represent you.
 At Trotter Law, we provide high-quality representation after our years of handling DUI cases.
 We understand the ins and outs of Oregon DUI punishments and will aggressively defend you to protect your rights.
-We're located in Portland and we serve other cities such as Clackamas County, Beaverton, Tigard, and more.
+We're located in the Portland Metro Area.
+We serve in cities such as Clackamas County, Beaverton, Tigard, and more.

 Oregon DUI Punishments

-Driving under the influence of intoxicants is a serious crime because it puts people’s lives at risk.
-In Oregon, if you have a BAC of .08 or higher or have taken intoxicants, you cannot legally drive.
-DUI penalties get increasingly stricter, depending on how many times you’ve been convicted.
-First and second DUI offenses are usually charged as Class A misdemeanors, but if you’re convicted of a third DUI, you’ll be facing felony charges.
+Driving under the influence of intoxicants is considered by the state to be a serious crime.
+In Oregon.
+DUI penalties have consistently become more strict.
+This increases depending certain factors, such as how many times you’ve been convicted.
+First and second DUI offenses are always classified as Class A misdemeanors, but if you’re arrested for a third DUI within 10 years of having previously been convicted twice for DUII, you’ll be facing a felony charge.

 Oregon 1st DUI Penalties

-While a DUI first offense is the least severe, it still carries some serious penalties.
-If you’re convicted of a DUI and it’s your first offense, you will automatically have your driver’s license suspended for 1 year.
-After the suspension is up, you’ll have to use an ignition interlock device on your car.
+If you are convicted of a DUI and it’s your first offense, you will automatically have your driver’s license suspended for 1 year.
+You’ll have to use an ignition interlock device on your car.
 This makes it so you have to pass a breathalyzer test before the car will start.
-You may have to serve between 2 days and 1 year in jail or do 80 hours of community service.
-You’ll pay a minimum of $1,000 in fines and have to attend the drug and alcohol treatment program as well as the Victim’s Impact Panel.
+You may have to serve between 2 days and 364 days in jail or complete 80 hours of community service.
+You’ll pay a minimum of $1,000 in fines and have to completed a state certified drug and alcohol treatment program, as well as attend the Victim’s Impact Panel.
+You will also be required to use an ignition interlock device for 2 years from the conviction date.

 Oregon 2nd DUI Penalties